NLeSC/collab-demos/demos/esalsa/README.md

 # In short

 - **url**: N/A
-  - Not a webdemo, uses data local to the Collab machine
+  - Not a webdemo, uses data local to the Collab Windows machine
 - **screencast**: TODO
 - **contact person**: [Jason Maassen](https://www.esciencecenter.nl/profile/dr.-jason-maassen)
 - **screenshot**: